F5Networks/f5-telemetry-streaming/docs/index.rst

 Introduction
 ------------

 Telemetry Streaming (TS) is an iControl LX Extension delivered as a TMOS-independent RPM file.
 Installing the TS Extension on BIG-IP enables you to declaratively aggregate, normalize, and forward statistics and events from the BIG-IP to a consumer application by POSTing a single TS JSON declaration to TS’s declarative REST API endpoint.
-The supported third-party consumers include:
+Click on the links below to jump to the supported third-party consumer example declaration:

+-  :ref:`splunk-ref`
--  Splunk
+-  :ref:`azure-ref`
--  Azure Log Analytics
+-  :ref:`awscloud-ref`
--  AWS CloudWatch
+-  :ref:`awss3-ref`
--  AWS S3
+-  :ref:`graphite-ref`
--  Graphite
+-  :ref:`kafka-ref`
--  Kafka
+-  :ref:`elasticsearch-ref`
--  ElasticSearch
+-  :ref:`sumologic-ref`
--  Sumo Logic
+-  :ref:`statsd-ref`
--  StatsD
+-  :ref:`http-ref`

 You can use Microsoft Visual STudio Code to validate your declarations, see :ref:`validate` for information.